 Remember to build good relationships with the line managers and also constantly remind your team to tell you when they are out of the office.

-ProjectManager.com can manage resource allocations across all your projects.
-The reports and dashboard features show you workload across projects, and manages your schedules so that everything gets done on time.
+ProjectManager can manage resource allocations across all your projects.
+The reports and dashboard features show your workload across projects and manage your schedules so that everything gets done on time.
 Upload your current plans now with a free trial to see your resource allocation in real-time.